 +44 (0)20 7306 email@example.com

 Gabriel has been listed in The Legal 500 as a “leading junior” for his civil fraud practice, while The Lawyer magazine has referred to him as one of the “stars of the Junior Bar” for his real property work.
 The Legal 500, 2015 note that “he has a strong track record in African and Caribbean related fraud cases.”

 While a fierce advocate in the courtroom, Gabriel is ever-conscious of the practical and commercial needs of his clients.
 He is regularly instructed to assist in mediations and other forms of alternative dispute resolution.
-In addition to advising and appearing as an advocate, Gabriel has been instructed as an expert on English Law and procedure in a dispute between members of an overseas royal family, and as Special Counsel by the indemnity insurer of a well-known City-based solicitors investigating suspected fraud by a number of the partners.
+In addition to advising and appearing as an advocate, Gabriel has been instructed as an expert on English Law and procedure in a dispute between members of an overseas royal family, and as Special Counsel by the indemnity insurer of well-known City-based solicitors investigating suspected fraud by a number of the partners.